DanielCarbajal314/mongo-react-fastapi/README.md

+## Basic Developer Enviroment for Fastapi,React,MongoDb and Docker

-Make file commands to manage the app:
+# Make file commands to manage the app:

 - make install
 - make run-frontend